randy-tsukemen/jenkins-ecs/README.md

 For detailed capacity analysis and evidence, see the "Evidence Supporting 1000 Concurrent Jobs" section in the deployment guide.

+## Scalability Demonstration

+For teams who want to validate the scaling capabilities of this architecture, we've provided a detailed demonstration guide that walks through:

+- Setting up test jobs to simulate concurrent workloads
+- Observing real-time auto-scaling of ECS agents
+- Measuring scale-up and scale-down performance
+- Extrapolating results to 1000-job capacity

+Follow the instructions in `SCALABILITY-DEMONSTRATION-GUIDE.md` to run a controlled test with 100 concurrent jobs and observe the system's scaling behavior.
+The guide includes monitoring tools, test job scripts, and analysis methods.

 ## Batch Workload Optimization

 **New**: For organizations running large-scale tests periodically (e.g., 10 times per week) with minimal usage during other periods, see `COST-OPTIMIZATION-FOR-BATCH-WORKLOADS.md` for: